Transverse Doppler effect and parameter estimation of LISA three-body systems: Parameter estimation with MCMC

 We use \texttt{lisabeta} \cite{Marsat:2018oam} to estimate the posterior density distribution for the three-body signal.
 The \texttt{IMRPhenomD} waveform approximant \cite{Thompson:2020nei, Pratten:2020ceb, Randall_2019} is assumed to describe the observed signal, considering only the dominant $(2,2)$ harmonic.
 We model the phase shift induced by the three-body system by multiplying the waveform by phase factor $e^{i \Psi}$ in Fourier space, where $\Psi$ is given in Eq.~\eqref{eq:FourierSpaceDoppler}.
 Note that in particular the dephasing is given in terms of simple functions of the parameters of the three-body system, so that it is very quick to compute numerically and can be efficiently used in the MCMC analysis.
 This is to be contrasted with the approach adopted in e.g.~\cite{Robson_2018, https://doi.org/10.48550/arxiv.2109.08154, Randall_2019}, where the phase shift depends on an integral and so could be more time-consuming to implement numerically.
 For the LISA noise curve, we use the ``SciRDv1'' model \cite{SciRD1}.

 We use 200 walkers and -- depending on the of the period of the inner binary -- these undergo 80.000 to 160.000 convergence steps.
-At least 10.000 steps have to be discarded to make sure the chains are ``burned-in''.
+At least 10.000 steps have to be discarded to make sure the chains are ``burned-in'' (refer to appendix~\ref{app: convergence} for the computation of the Gelman-Rubin criterion as a verification of the chains' convergence).
 The choice of a basis of parameters to sample the probability distribution is of great importance, since a better parametrization can lead to a much faster convergence time of the MCMC.
 This can be understood from the fact that, in our system, some parameters are measured with a much better precision than other ones.
 If we were to parametrize the system without identifying the precisely measured parameters, it would take a lot of steps to reveal in parameter space the subtle degeneracies showing the tight constraints on some combination of parameters.
 On the other hand, using a basis taking into account these degeneracies, the MCMC converges quickly on the parameters with a small variance and spends most of its time only exploring the basis of parameters with a larger variance.